pouta/thewindow/README.md

 This NLC will also understand where to answer and get the next questions by parsing the response from each endpoint.

+##How to start the app:

+using heroku:

+Use the command: heroku local

+using node:

+Use the command: node index.js

 ## TODO: